NOT MY FIRST RODEO

 ‘Who says you can’t?
 And while you’re at it, don’t forget to mention how, even before breakfast, you’ve been known to ascend five mountain peaks.
 Who else can do that except the Queen of Hearts?
 As she once said: Why, sometimes I’ve believed as many as six impossible things before breakfast.
 So James, as you believe, so shall it be.
 Now, what other impossible things can you do?’

 ‘I don’t know,’ I said, ‘perhaps one day I’ll find my impossible love; that would be good enough, although probably not before breakfast.
 What at first seemed possible sometimes feels impossible, and what seemed impossible is beginning to feel possible.
 So, what’s going on; is there some good karma finally kicking in for me?’

 ‘If karma is about experiencing the consequences of who you are, let me be the first to agree.’
 Eli said.
 ‘What has been sown within is reaped without, yet it’s often not recognised until harvest when the soul returns home.

 ‘Should you incarnate on earth again, your character will not be determined by fate but by what you’ve chosen to become.
 If that’s what you call karma, then that’s what it must be!’

 ‘I hope I can make enough progress this time so I won’t have to return to do this all over again.
 It’s bloody exhausting.’

-‘And might I add, you didn’t fail your body either; what other man gets to have more loving, unconditional care from such a beautiful woman?’
+‘And might I add, you didn’t fail your body either; who else receives more loving, unconditional care from such a beautiful woman?’

-‘That alone seems a good enough reason to return,’ I said, smiling.
+‘That alone seems a good enough reason to return,’ I smiled.

 ‘Indeed, it would be, especially if she can teach you the meaning of unconditional love.
 Have you ever experienced this before?’